HIREN4131KINAL/ReciptScaner/README.md

 To install, clone or pull down this project.
 Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile (if desired):

 - google-services.json.
-This needs to be added inside of [smartReceiptsFree](smartReceiptsFree/) at it's root level in order for Firebase to function.
+This needs to be added inside of [smartReceiptsFree](smartReceiptsFree/) and [smartReceiptsPlus](smartReceiptsPRO/) at it's root level in order for Firebase to function.
 Please [refer to the Firebase documentation](https://firebase.google.com/) for more details.
 - secrets.xml.
 You can copy the secrets.xml.sample file and rename the keys inside to achieve this behavior.
 This is used for low usage keys
 - ads.xml.
 The ads file in smartReceiptsFree.
 You can add a key here if you wish to enable ads.
 - analytics.xml.
 The analytics file in smartReceiptsFree.
 You can add a key here if you wish to enable Google Analytics.